 Parents/carers have the right to withdraw their children from all or part of the Sex and Relationships Education provided at school except for those parts included in statutory National Curriculum Science.
-Those parents/carers wishing to exercise this right must let their child's class teacher know in writing prior to the sessions beginning.
+Those parents/carers wishing to exercise this right must email f.walker@oswaldroad.manchester.sch.uk prior to the sessions beginning.
+This is the only way to inform school of a withdrawal from the lesson.
 Once a child has been withdrawn they cannot take part in the SRE programme until the request for withdrawal has been removed.
 Materials are available to parents/carers who wish to supplement the school SRE programme or who wish to deliver SRE to their children at home.